Relaxed Bell inequalities as a trade-off relation between measurement dependence and hiddenness: Relaxed Bell inequality

+This fact was previously observed by Hall \cite{PhysRevA.84.022102}, and therefore the relation \eqref{eq:main} generalizes his result for local models.
+Since this holds for any $H$, there exists an ultimate lower bound for $M$:

-the fact of which was also observed by Hall \cite{ref:Hall2}.
-Note that, the case $H=0$, i.e., a local model without introducing a hidden variable, also gives the Bell-CHSH inequality.
-This simply means that without a non-trivial introduction of hidden variables, a CHSH value $C$ of local model cannot exceeds $2$.
+Note that the case $H=0$, which corresponds to a local model essentially without the introduction of hidden variables, also gives the Bell-CHSH inequality.

+It would be interesting to consider the implications of our results for information security.
+For example, let us imagine that the hidden variable is in the possession of an eavesdropper, and that $H$ corresponds to the size of an exploitable information source.
+Our results suggest the following: In order to cheat legitimate users with an apparent violation of the Bell inequality based on a local model, the eavesdropper has to have a large control over the measurements of the legitimate users if the memory size $H$ is small.
+Conversely, if the eavesdropper has a large $H$, he/she does not need to worry much about controlling the measurements.
+Interestingly, however, there is a threshold ($H \geq 3$) beyond which the measurement dependence $M$ cannot be reduced any further.

-The proof of our inequality \eqref{eq:main} is done in two steps and quite different from the original proof by Hall \cite{ref:Hall1,ref:Hall2} and also from subsequent works \cite{ref:Banik,ref:Friedman,ref:Ghadimi}.
-Firstly, we introduce the optimal CHSH quantity $C_{\rm opt}$ that is attainable by a local model.
-Secondly, we show the tight upper bound (as well as the tight lower bound) for $C_{\rm opt}$ which yeilds \eqref{eq:main}.
+In the following, we provide a proof of Theorem \ref{thm:main} in two steps: Firstly, we introduce ``the optimal CHSH value" $C_{\rm opt}$ that can be achieved by a local model.
+Secondly, we establish the tight upper bound (as well as the tight lower bound) for $C_{\rm opt}$, which yields \eqref{eq:main}.
+Although the proof is done with a discrete model, the result is still valid even for an uncountable model ($\#(\Lambda) = \infty$), which saturates to \eqref{eq:SM}.
+However, since the proof requires a slightly different approach for the uncountable case, it is presented in Appendix \ref{app:INF}.